LumeWeb/portal-testutil/README.md

             Status:   "active",
         }

-        // This would fail without the transaction wrapper
-        // Now it correctly resolves the table name from the registered model result := tx.Create(user)
+        // This correctly resolves the table name from the registered model result := tx.Create(user)
         if result.Error != nil {
             return result.Error